adamnemecek/adjoint/README.md

 # Adjointness, norm, and you...
 <!--
+* when i was studying probability, math, physics, cs I was always more interested in the things they had in common rather than the pecularities.
+I was trying to figure out what was the invariant of all these sciences.
+It should therefore come as no surprise that the invariant is in fact the idea of invariants.

 * https://github.com/adamnemecek/ChuCalculator/
 * http://chu.stanford.edu/source/
 * full inverse is inv(x) = a' / (a' * a)